ScorpionBytes/h3-cli/guides/auto-inject-creds.md

 h3 delete-auto-injected-credential {uuid}
 ```

-This will delete the credential's registration on the backend, and also notify the Runner to delete the encrypted file stored
+This will delete the credential's registration on the backend, remove the credential from any pentest templates it has
-locally on the Runner's machine.
+been added to, and also notify the Runner to delete the encrypted file stored locally on the Runner's machine.